Skip to main content

 As markets approach expiration:

-• Prices move toward 0 or 100
+• Prices tend to converge toward 0 or 100

 • Uncertainty decreases

-• Less opportunity for profit
+• Less opportunity for large price swings

-• More certainty about outcome
+• More certainty about likely outcome

-High Volume Trading
+High Volume Markets

 When volume is high:

-• Prices may be more accurate
+• Prices tend to be more accurate (more information aggregated)

-• More liquidity (easier to buy/sell)
+• More liquidity — easier to buy and sell

-• Faster price movements
+• Faster price movements when news breaks

-• More competition
+• More competition from informed traders

-Low Volume Trading
+Low Volume Markets

 When volume is low: